ansible-collections/ibm_zos_core/docs/source/installation.rst

 other servers, such as a privately running Galaxy server, by configuring the server list in the ``ansible.cfg`` file.

-Ansible searches for ``ansible.cfg`` in these locations in this order:
+Ansible searches for ``ansible.cfg`` in the following locations in this order:

    * ANSIBLE_CONFIG (environment variable if set)
    * ansible.cfg (in the current directory)